Woolly mammoths could again walk the Earth in just a few years

-You've heard of startups building computer chips, delivery drones and video chat apps.
-One called Colossal has a different goal: bring the woolly mammoth back from extinction by 2027 using CRISPR, a revolutionary gene-editing technology.
+You've heard of startups building computer chips, delivery drones and social networks.
+One called Colossal has a very different goal: bring the woolly mammoth back from extinction by 2027 using CRISPR, a revolutionary gene-editing technology.

 "Our true North Star is a successful restoration of the woolly mammoth, but also its successful rewilding into interbreeding herds in the Arctic," Lamm said.
 "We're now focusing on having our first calves in the next four to six years."